-Todd Sanders’ neon art evokes a time when America fell in love with motion.
-We hopped in the family wagon to explore the nation’s highways and byways, lured to motels, diners and curious roadside attractions by the colorful glow of gas molecules dancing inside artfully shaped tubes.
+Todd Sanders’ neon contemporary art evokes a time when America fell in love with motion.
+We hopped in the family wagon to explore the nation’s highways and byways, lured to motels, diners, and curious roadside attractions by the colorful glow of gas molecules dancing inside artfully shaped tubes.

 The sign masters who crafted those slices of Americana are Sanders’ heroes, and he’s built a career designing and creating original, entirely handmade neon works using their time-honored techniques.
 He calls his style modern vintage, but considers himself a pop artist, sharing a rich artistic vein mined by Andy Warhol and other pop-culture iconographers.